-12 Assignment of Interest and Repayment of Student Loan
+13 Assignment of Interest and Repayment of Student Loan

 As of the month following completion of your full-time studies, you become responsible for the interest charges on your student loan debt.
-However, you are not required to start repaying the principal for six months (the 6-month option).
+However, you are not required to start repaying the principal for six months.
 During that period, the interest can be paid or capitalized, i.e. converted into principal and added to your outstanding debt.